 Take me as I am.

-The voice ribboned into my writing room.
+A voice ribboned into my writing room.
 Thin and haunting.
-Unmistakably my mother pleading to me from the other room.
+It was unmistakably my mother pleading to me from an empty room.
 A single line and then, gone.

 I paused in the following silence.
 I was home alone, writing, now just the second hand of my grandmother’s birdsong clock on the wall clicking through the seconds.
 Feeling a tightness at my throat.
 What was I hearing?
 I had been writing about why I write.
 And the voice coming from the empty house was so familiar.
-And beautiful.
-The tendril of her voice trailing into my ear.
-What could it mean?
-Why is she here, speaking to me, right now?
+A voice I hadn’t heard for such a long time and one I shouldn’t be able to hear now.
+It was beautiful.
+The tendril trailing into my ear.
+Why was she here, speaking to me, right now?

 Then I realized it was Joni Mitchell’s line from the song, “California,” coming from, I assumed, the living room speakers.